jtl5770/goleds/README.md

 minimum, mean and maximum value being recorded plus the standard deviation.
-The goal is to have it running first without having someone passing by (in other words: do a try run of the system to measure the noise floor) and to try to orient the sensors in a way that the standard deviation is small (no max values that are much bigger than the mean... min values shouldn't be your problem here).
+The goal is to have it running first without having someone passing by (in other words: do a try run of the system to measure the noise floor) and to try to set up the sensors in a way that the standard deviation is small (no max values that are much bigger than the mean... min values shouldn't be your problem here).